-Businesses of all sizes across the globe are grappling with tech talent shortage.
-Incase of software engineers, it has become even more challenging to retain talent than it is to hire them.
+Businesses of all sizes across the globe are grappling with tech talent shortages.
+In the case of software engineers, it has become even more challenging to retain talent than it is to hire them.

 At the same time, according to LinkedIn, the IT industry also experiences the highest turnover rate among all industries, reaching 13.2%.
 Despite tech giants offering attractive packages to attract software engineers, many of these companies struggle to retain their software talent for a long period after recruitment.

-Earlier in the career, professionals tend to have a massive drive to earn more and gain experience across different domains.
+Earlier in their careers, professionals tend to have a massive drive to earn more and gain experience across different domains.
 This could be a reason for the job-hopping trend in freshers.
 As they progress in their professional journey, their priorities shift.
-They start to care more and more about the company’s management, strategic plan, organizational culture and their scope of work.
+They start to care more and more about the company’s management, strategic plan, organizational culture, and scope of work.

-Software talent has become critical to success in most industries today.
+Software talent has become critical to stay successful in most industries today.
 Yet, industries with massive demand for software talent have different employee turnover and quit rates.

-This year, Telecommunications, Pharmaceuticals, Automotive, Electrical and Electronic Manufacturing and Insurance are witnessing high ranges in median tenures of Software Engineers.
-IT Services, Biotechnology and Wholesale have slightly above average median tenures.
+This year, Telecommunications, Pharmaceuticals, Automotive, Electrical, Electronic Manufacturing, and Insurance are witnessing high ranges in median tenures of Software Engineers.
+IT Services, Biotechnology, and Wholesale have slightly above-average median tenures.

 However, Software Engineers in the Internet, Gaming, Financial Services, Media, Logistics, Professional Training and Coaching, and Hospital and Healthcare are in the lower range for now.